dprabin25/BegineersRNA-Seq/README.md

 ### 13) File Output Summary (Quick Checklist)

-You will have your output tables in your working directory and plots in a folder inside the directory.
+You will have your output tables in your working directory along with your input data and your output plots in a folder inside the directory.

 #### Working_directory/

-raw_counts.csv

-MetaData.csv

 DESeq2_results.csv

 Normalized_Counts.csv